Andrea Zanzotto: Elementary school

 The death of Zanzotto's sister Marina in 1929 made a lasting impression on the mind of the young poet.

 In that year, his father Giovanni came to public attention for his campaigning against the fascist plebiscite, and was condemned to remain in exile.
 Nevertheless, he managed to work on the restoration of the church at Costalissoio.
 Zanzotto, attending third grade at the time, joined him during summer vacation, but suffered homesickness.

 In 1930, Zanzotto's brother Ettore was born.
-At the same time, Giovanni was forced to go into debt due to the embezzlement and flight of a clerk at the company (a labor cooperative for injured veterans) which was providing him with the means to support the family.
+At the same time, Giovanni was forced to go into debt due to the embezzlement and flight of a clerk at the company (a labour cooperative for injured veterans) which was providing him with the means to support the family.
 This imposed financial constraints on the entire family.

-During this period, he became close to his maternal grandmother and to his aunt Maria, who as he wrote in Uno squardo dalla periferia ("A view from the edge"), made him listen to "fragments of Latino maccheronico (mock Latin)" and involved him in the activity of the little theater where she worked as a dramaturge, capocomico, director and actress.
+During this period, he became close to his maternal grandmother and to his aunt Maria, who as he wrote in Uno squardo dalla periferia ("A view from the edge"), made him listen to "fragments of Latino maccheronico (mock Latin)" and involved him in the activity of the little theatre where she worked as a dramaturge, capocomico, director and actress.

 At school, he proved a lively but not always disciplined student, often receiving the scoldings of his father.
 The young man showed no talent for drawing, the very subject which the father had mastered.
-The father insisted then that Zanzotto take music lessons, since music was the passion of the town thanks to the fame of local soprano Toti Dal Monte (whom Zanzotto would recall at the being of his opera, Idioma).
+The father insisted then that Zanzotto take music lessons since music was the passion of the town thanks to the fame of local soprano Toti Dal Monte (whom Zanzotto would recall at the being of his opera, Idioma).